OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-19.md

 ## 2 Chronicles 19:5

-He appointed judges in the land in all the fortified cities of Judah, city by city.
+He established judges throughout the land in all the fortified cities of Judah, one city at a time.

 ---